usexfg/COLD-DAO/README.md

 Members may excercise (or delegate) their vote, **according to required holding amounts**, on a range of topics such as project branding, tokenomics, XFG yield rates, choosing the next smart contract platform(s) of the remaining COLD issuances, COLD treasury decisions, and the selection of new financial instruments to make available in COLD Banking Suite™️,.

 **Add New Asset / Integrations**: In order to add an new asset to be offered as yield rewards in COLD Banking Suite™️, simply, by acting as a COLD DAO member (@role) - excercising perhaps your most important new perpetual right to voice your opinion by creating a DIP ( DAO Improvement Proposal )[link] briefly introducing the proposed asset.
 If a positive majority (51%) voting decision has been reached, DAO member(s) must burn a total of 1 $COLD token at time of integration.
-Community assets can be anything; ranging from fixed supply currencies to limited-run NFT collections, infinite supply meme coins, tokenized property, etc... they say everything IRL is eventually going to be tokenized, so....plenty of options;)
+Community assets can be anything; from fixed supply currencies to limited-run NFT collections, infinite supply meme coins, tokenized property, etc... they say everything IRL is eventually going to be tokenized, so....plenty of options;)

 **Proposals**: Using the holding requirements below, any DAO member may form an improvement proposal on any topic upon which to vote- so long as the proposing member holds the minimum required amount, corresponding to proposal type. (project or monetary)